What Does a Graphic Designer Do? And How Do I Become One?

 3. Hone your graphic design skills.

-While completing a degree and gaining exposure to the field of graphic design, be sure to hone skills that employers look for in a graphic designer.
-For example, Zippia's resume data show that the most-referenced skill among graphic designers is Adobe Creative Cloud.
-Other top skills include typography, brochures, and PowerPoint [4].
+While completing a degree and gaining exposure to the field of graphic design, be sure to hone the skills that employers look for in a graphic designer.
+For example, Zippia’s resume data show that the most-referenced skill among graphic designers is Adobe Creative Suite, with other top skills including typography, brochures, and PowerPoint [4].

-Read more: Graphic Design Software: What it Is and How to Choose one
+Read more: 5 Popular Graphic Design Software and How to Choose One

-Two effective ways to up-to-date on the skills that in-demand include:
+Two effective ways to get up to date on the most in-demand skills include:

-• Research career sites like Zippia, Glassdoor, and Indeed, and reading job descriptions.
+• Researching career sites like Zippia, Glassdoor, and Indeed, and reading job descriptions.

 4. Explore career paths in graphic design.

 Being a graphic designer can open doors to numerous careers and industries.
-As of January 2023, Glassdoor reports that top-rated* companies currently hiring graphic designers include Google (tech), Brigham Young University (education), KnowBe4 (information security), Marketing 360 (marketing), Intuit (financial tech), and Indeed (career support) [5].
+As of November 2024, Glassdoor reports that top-rated* companies currently hiring graphic designers include Brigham Young University (education), Marketing 360 (marketing), Power Home Remodeling (construction), The Church of Jesus Christ of Latter-day Saints (religious institutions) and Lamar Advertising (advertising and public relations) [5].

 Within a design department at a company, you may be able to advance into managerial positions, like creative director or project manager.
-Many people who have started as graphic designers have also expanded into new and exciting fields, such as augmented reality and virtual reality, where visuals are used for interactive experiences.
+Many people who have started as graphic designers have also expanded into new and exciting fields, such as augmented reality and virtual reality, where visuals impact interactive experiences.

 Read more: Graphic Artist vs. Graphic Designer: Understanding the Difference